 It has long been known that hyperbaric oxygen therapy (HBOT) may be used as an adjunct treatment in patients with advanced stages of ORN due to HBOT can stimulate fibroblast proliferation and collagen formation, and increase angiogenesis in bone tissue (53).
 However, previous studies have shown variable or even discordant results of the benefit of HBOT in ORN.
 An earlier systematic review showed the resolution rates of ORN with HBOT varied from 19–93% (54).
 A more recent Cochrane review concluded that HBOT appears to decrease the chance of ORN following tooth extraction (55).
 Currently, some on-going multicentre randomized controlled trials have been carried out to evaluate the benefit of HBOT with or without medications, such as tocopherol, pentoxifylline, and clodronate, in patients with ORN (53,56).
 Findings from these studies will certainly shed light on the beneficial role of HBOT in ORN.

-Provenance and Peer Review: This article was commissioned by the Guest Editor (Imjai Chitapanarux) for the series “Late Complications in the Management of Nasopharyngeal Cancer” published in Annals of Nasopharynx Cancer.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+Provenance and Peer Review: This article was commissioned by the editorial office, Annals of Nasopharynx Cancer for the series “Late Complications in the Management of Nasopharyngeal Cancer”.
+The article has undergone external peer review.

 Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/anpc-20-17).
 The series “Late Complications in the Management of Nasopharyngeal Cancer” was commissioned by the editorial office without any funding or sponsorship.
 IC served as the unpaid Guest Editor of the series and serves as an unpaid editorial board member of Annals of Nasopharynx Cancer from August 2019 to August 2021.
 The other author has no other conflicts of interest to declare.